HL7/fhir-radiation-dose-summary-ig/input/pagecontent/testing.md

 ### Resources samples
 #### Radiation Dose Summary Consumer search query samples

-Here are some examples of queries and searching use cases that can be performed by the RDSC actor :
+Here are some examples of queries and searching use cases that can be performed by the RDSC actor:

 | Query Description | Query URL |
 |-------------------|--------------------------------------------------------------|